Ledger-Donjon/zorya/README.md

 OPTION:
     --arg          Specifies arguments to pass to the binary, if any (default is 'none').
 ```

+Notes:
+- If any flag is missing, Zorya will prompt you interactively to ask for it.
+- The address (<addr>) is mandatory when using function or custom modes.
+- Arguments (--arg) are optional.

 ## How to build your binary?
 Zorya needs the binary to have the debug symbols to perform the complete analysis.
 Striped binaries could be also analyzed, but it required to disable many functionnalities of the tool.